 Our final piece of advice is to start looking for your Christmas venue as soon as possible.
 It is just not possible to book too soon.
 There are always people looking for fabulous venues and you don’t want to lose out on providing your group with a really memorable event.
 We have highlighted some of the different types of venue that can provide a memorable Christmas event.
 Where you go depends on how you define having festive fun!

-Any other office Christmas party ideas you’d like to add to this list?
+Any other office Christmas party venues you’d like to add to this list?
 We’d love to hear your views!
 You can also subscribe to our weekly EventTech Talk newsletter for news and advice on all things event technology!